 During his tenure, Holmes achieved a record number of graduates and was one of the leading institutions in the community college system in the percentage of increased graduates for several years.
 The college significantly expanded teaching locations across its service area and opened numerous new academic, career/technical, and allied health programs throughout its district.

-He served in a number of roles with the Mississippi Association of Community and Junior Colleges, including Chair of the Performance and Accountability Committee, member of the Athletic Committee, former chair and current member of the Phi Theta Kappa Committee, and member of the Legislative Committee.
+He served in a number of roles with the Mississippi Association of Community and Junior Colleges, including Chair of the Performance and Accountability and Phi Theta Kappa Committees and member of the Athletic and Legislative Committees.

 Prior to being named president of Holmes, Dr. Boyce served as vice president for community and workforce development and as the district director of career-technical education for the community college, which covers a nine-county district in Central Mississippi.

-Dr. Boyce has worked on levels of the education spectrum.
-Prior to joining the community college, he served as assistant superintendent for secondary programs for the Rankin County School District and high school and attendance center principal of the Northwest Rankin Attendance Center.
+Dr. Boyce has worked on all levels of the education spectrum.
+Prior to joining the community college, he served as assistant superintendent for secondary programs for the Rankin County School District.
+In addition, he was the attendance center and high school principal for the Northwest Rankin Attendance Center.

 Dr. Boyce holds a bachelor's degree in education from the University of Mississippi, a master's degree in education administration from Mississippi College and a doctorate in education leadership from the University of Mississippi.